 There are several hotels, such, as the famous and historic Hotel Congress.
 The hotel was a hideout for John Dillinger, and it’s now an eclectic boutique hotel with a cafe, bar, nightclub, and restaurant If you’re searching for something sweet, head into their Cup Cafe for a massive slice of homemade cake and coffee.

 At its heart, the neighborhood operates as an entertainment district with bars, restaurants, and theatres.
 If you’re looking for nightlife or restaurants, Congress Street is one of the best things to do in Tucson this weekend.

 Enjoy Mexican Cuisine

 No trip to Tucson is complete without having a taco or two.
-Mexican cuisine is my all-time favorite so there was no way I was going to miss the opportunity to gorge.
+Mexican cuisine is my all-time favorite, so there was no way I would miss the opportunity to gorge.
 I made my way in search of some authentic double corn tortilla tacos with a hefty dose of salsa picante.

 Mount Lemmon Scenic Byway

 The Mount Lemmon Scenic Byway is one of the most stunning drives in Arizona.
 It’s nearly 30 miles one way and ends near the summit of Mount Lemmon in the small town of Summerhaven.